Qutayba ibn Muslim: Conquest of Tokharistan and Bukhara

-In 706–709, Qutayba occupied himself with the long and bloody conquest of Sogdia.
-The Sogdians were at the time divided by civil war in which Bukhara had been seized by the ruler of nearby Wardana, the Wardan Khudah, while another local magnate, Khunuk Khudah, had declared himself king of Bukhara (Bukhar Khudah).
+In 706–709, Qutayba occupied himself with the long and bloody conquest of Bukhara.
+Bukhara was at the time weakened by civil war: royal power had been weakened in favour of ambitious nobles during the minority of King Tughshada.
+The ruler of nearby Wardana, the Wardan Khudah, had seized most of Tughshada's territories, including Bukhara itself, while the remainder was ruled by another local magnate, Khunuk Khudah, who had usurped the title of king of Bukhara (Bukhar Khudah).
 Taking advantage of the conflict, Qutayba was able to easily capture the city of Baykand after a two-month siege.
 He left a small garrison there and departed, but the inhabitants launched a revolt soon after.
 The Arab army then turned back and proceeded to sack the city.
 The men of fighting age were executed, the women and children sold off as slaves, and enormous booty amassed, especially in armour and weapons, which equipped the Arab army.
+The high quality of the Sogdian craftmanship became proverbial as the "forging of Sughd" in Arabic accounts.

 The brutal punishment meted out to Baykand shocked the region: the Sogdians patched up their quarrels and the Sogdian princes of Kish and Nasaf united behind the Wardan Khudah.
-Arab accounts mention the participation of Turgesh troops as well, but this is probably an anachronism.
-In the campaign of 707, Qutayba was able to capture two outlying towns, Tumuskath and Ramithana, before he was threatened in his rear by the allied Sogdian army.
+Bahili accounts extolling Qutayba's achievements mention the participation of 200,000 Türgesh troops as well, but this is evidently an exaggerated anachronism.
+In the campaign of 707, Qutayba was able to capture two outlying towns, Tumuskath and Ramithana, before he was threatened in his rear by the united Sogdian army.
 Qutayba avoided a battle, and engaged in negotiations to gain time, before executing a rapid retreat to safety through the Iron Gate to beyond the Oxus, crossing the river at Tirmidh.
-The campaign of 708 was also a failure, which drew the ire of al-Hajjaj.
-For 709, al-Hajjaj drew up a new plan for his subordinate: the Arabs launched a direct attack on Bukhara, which caught the alliance—possibly weakened by the death of its leader, the Wardan Khudah—by surprise.
+The campaign of 708 was also a failure against the united Sogdian forces, which drew the ire of al-Hajjaj.
+For 709, al-Hajjaj drew up a new plan for his subordinate: the Arabs launched a direct attack on Bukhara, which caught the Sogdian alliance—possibly weakened by the death of its leader, the Wardan Khudah—by surprise.
 The city was taken by storm, a tribute of 200,000 dirhams imposed, and an Arab garrison installed.
-In its direct aftermath, Tarkhun, the ruler of Samarkand sent envoys to Qutayba and became a tributary vassal to the Caliphate.
+In its direct aftermath, Tarkhun, the ruler of Samarkand, sent envoys to Qutayba and became a tributary vassal to the Caliphate.